 f) Verses 12-15 deal with the case of a believer married to an unbeliever.

-g) If an unbelieving spouse leaves, separates, or behaves so badly that it pushes the believer away (this is called constructive desertion because the separation is construed as having been caused by the wicked spouse) then the believer is NOT UNDER BONDAGE IN SUCH CASES.
+h) When one spouse behaves so badly that it pushes the spouse away, this is called constructive desertion because the separation is construed as having been caused by the wicked spouse.

-h) Not being under bondage must mean that this kind of believer (one who’d been married to an unbeliever) is not under the prohibition that the other believer was under in verse 11.
-That is, the believer in verse 15 is not prohibited from marrying a new, different spouse.
+i) Not being under bondage means that the believer in vv 12-15 (the believer who had been married to an unbeliever) is not subject to the prohibition of verse 11.
+Therefore, the believer in verse 15 is not prohibited from marrying a new, different spouse.

-l) If they try implementing church discipline (especially the Matthew 18 formula) for domestic abusers, many churches currently fail because they get manipulated and hoodwinked by the abuser’s phoney repentance — so they do not identify that abuse is happening.
-Churches very often lack understanding, discernment or backbone to firmly discipline abusers and put them out of the church.
+m) When churches try implementing church discipline (especially the Matthew 18 formula) for abusers, many of them fail because they get manipulated and hoodwinked by the abuser’s phoney repentance, so they do not identify that abuse is happening.
+Church leaders often lack understanding, discernment or backbone to firmly discipline abusers and put them out of the church.

-m) In regard to abusers who profess to be Christians, the abuser should be treated as an unbeliever, regardless of what he might profess to the contrary to his friends and allies.
-Since the abuser is in fact an unbliever, you are in a situation where verses 12-15 of 1 Corinthians 7 applies, rather than verses 10-11.
+n) In regard to abusers who profess to be Christians, the abuser should be treated as an unbeliever, regardless of what he might profess to the contrary.
+Since the abuser is in fact an unbeliever, you are in a situation where verses 12-15 of 1 Corinthians 7 applies, rather than verses 10-11.

-o) My conclusions about 1 Corinthians 7:10-15 were argued by some eminent Puritan theologians, so I’m not on new ground.
-I believe their interpretation got lost in the church and state conflicts of later centuries, and of course, it was easy to ignore the pro-victim interpretation because, after all, the only people who benefited much from it were victims of spouse abuse, and that means they were mostly women.
+p) My conclusions about 1 Corinthians 7:10-15 were argued by some eminent Puritan theologians, so I’m not on new ground.
+I believe their interpretation got lost in the church and state conflicts of later centuries.
+Of course, it was easy to ignore the pro-victim interpretation because the only people who benefited much from it were victims of spouse abuse, and that means they were mostly women.
 (It’s no exaggeration to say that domestic abuse is the Cinderella of all causes in the Church.)

-p) If you (the victim-survivor) are trying to defend your actions to members of your congregation, you could tell them “My spouse’s conduct eventually pushed me away, and that is the same as if he deserted me, so verse 15 of 1 Corinthians 7 applies in my case.”
+q) If you (the victim-survivor of abuse) are trying to defend your position or your actions to members of your congregation, you could tell them “My spouse’s conduct eventually pushed me away, and that is the same as if he deserted me, so verse 15 of 1 Corinthians 7 applies in my case.”